ekondis/gpumembench/README.md

 If you find this benchmark tool useful for your research please don't forget to provide citation to the following paper:

-*Konstantinidis, E.; Cotronis, Y., "A quantitative performance evaluation of fast on-chip memories of GPUs,"* *24th Euromicro International Conference on Parallel, Distributed and Network-Based Processing (PDP), Heraklion, Crete, Greece, pp. 448-455, 2016*
+*Konstantinidis, E.; Cotronis, Y., "A quantitative performance evaluation of fast on-chip memories of GPUs",* *24th Euromicro International Conference on Parallel, Distributed and Network-Based Processing (PDP), Heraklion, Crete, Greece, pp. 448-455, 2016*
+*doi: 10.1109/PDP.2016.56*